Early Los Angeles Street Lights

 Historical Notes

-(1908)^^* - Close-up view of the same corner as previous photo, showing the ornate 5-globe corner streetlight in greater detail.
+(1908)* - Close-up view of the northwest corner of Hill and 5th (same as previous photos), showing the ornate 5-globe corner streetlight in greater detail.
 This particular Llewellyn streetlight was called the 'Winslow'.

 Click HERE to see more 5-globe Llewellyn 'Winslow' Electroliers